Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 — Arul Shankar, Erode district, Tamil Nadu

-That phrase — "materials of certain quality" — is the one most first-time polyhouse farmers underestimate before they build.
-Greenhouse film quality in India varies enormously by manufacturer, UV grade, and micron specification.
-The structure is only as reliable as what covers it, and in South India's high-UV, high-heat climate, the film faces severe conditions every single day.
+Greenhouse film quality in India varies significantly based on manufacturer, UV grade, and micron specification.
+The structure is only as reliable as the material covering it, especially in South India’s high-UV, high-heat conditions.

-Agriplast's Ginegar greenhouse films use 5-layer co-extrusion technology with UV stabilisation, anti-drip, anti-dust, and infrared control layers — designed to maintain performance across Indian climatic conditions.
-The Ginegar Driplock Diffused film, for example, offers 87% light transmission and 62% light diffusion, which reduces hot spots inside the polyhouse and improves yield uniformity for crops like capsicum and cucumber (Agriplast Greenhouse Films).
+For example, the Ginegar Driplock Diffused film offers 87% light transmission and 62% light diffusion, reducing hot spots inside the polyhouse and improving yield uniformity for crops like capsicum and cucumber (Agriplast Greenhouse Films).

 When evaluating greenhouse film for your polyhouse, check these specifically: